-For the purpose of this rule, the following terms shall have the meanings given them in section 5516.01 of the Revised Code: "advertising device," "visible," "interstate system," "erect," "maintain," "national policy," "primary system," "zoned commercial or industrial areas," "unzoned commercial or industrial area," "commercial or industrial activities," "directional and official signs and notices," "nonconforming advertising device," "scenic byway," "director," and "commercial or industrial zone."
+For the purpose of this rule, the following terms shall have the meanings given them in section 5516.01 of the Revised Code: "advertising device," "visible," "interstate system," "erect," "maintain," "national policy," "primary system," "zoned commercial or industrial areas," "unzoned commercial or industrial area," "commercial or industrial activities," "nonconforming advertising device," "scenic byway," "director," "commercial or industrial zone," and "compensation."

 (B) "Advertising copy" means any combination of words, symbols, pictures, display or trade name intended to invite or draw the attention of the public to any goods, merchandise, property, business, services, entertainment, amusement or other commercial activity.

 (C) "Advertising device" shall have the same meaning given in section 5516.01 of the Revised Code.
 All advertising devices shall be affixed to a structure.
 Such structures and devices may include, but are not limited to, one of the following forms:

 (1) "Single face" means one sign face, facing one direction of travel at a single location.